ThinkMarkets Review 2022

 ThinkMarkets is an excellent forex and CFD broker.
 A choice of trading platforms, thousands of instruments, and low fees make the group suitable for beginners and veterans.
 The broker is also highly regulated with a long list of positive reviews from customers worldwide.

-Traders can not use ThinkMarkets from United States, Canada, Japan, France, Belgium.
+Traders can not use ThinkMarkets from United States, Canada, Belgium, Russian Federation.

 What instruments can I trade at ThinkMarkets?

-Tradable assets at ThinkMarkets include forex, metals, CFDs, cryptocurrency, and for UK residents – spread betting.
+Tradable assets at ThinkMarkets include forex, CFDs on metals, indices, equities, cryptocurrencies, commodities and futures, and for UK residents – spread betting.

 What is the minimum deposit at ThinkMarkets?